Psianturi/ft-claiming-service/README.md

 ### Running in Sandbox Mode

-First, ensure your local sandbox and contracts are deployed using the `near-ft-workspaces` E2E test script.
-Then, run the server with the `NEAR_ENV` variable set to `sandbox`.
+First, ensure your local sandbox and contracts are deployed.
+See the "Sandbox Testing Environment" section below for instructions.

+After the sandbox is running, start the server with the `NEAR_ENV` variable set to `sandbox`.

 ```bash
 npm run start:sandbox